Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Note that the guidance on errors and warnings is for tools’ default behavior; they MAY operate more strictly if users explicitly configure them to do so, such as by a CLI flag or a configuration option.

-Core metadata
+Core Metadata

-As it adds new fields, this PEP updates the core metadata to version 2.4.
+As it adds new fields, this PEP updates the Core Metadata version to 2.4.

 Add License-Expression field